mahig001/Data-Science-Project-using-Python-/README.md

 # Data-Science-Project-using-Python-
+Objective:
- Analyze population trends over a decade to detect growth patterns or anomalies.
+Analyze population growth over the decade to detect patterns and anomalies.

 Approach:

-Clean and extract yearly population data (2011–2021)
+Clean and extract yearly population data (2011–2021).

-Plot a line graph to visualize changes
+Plot a line graph to show changes over time.

-Calculate and overlay year-over-year growth rates
+Calculate and overlay year-over-year growth rates.

-Highlight any sudden surges or drops and explore potential causes
+Identify any sudden surges or drops and explore potential causes.

 Visualization:

-Line chart (using Matplotlib or Seaborn)
+Line chart (using Matplotlib/Seaborn).

-Overlay with percentage growth rate line
+Overlay with percentage growth rate line.